Surrogate Modeling of Urban Boundary-Layer Flow: Conclusion

-Overall, the MLP approach proved capable of effectively learning the considered complex and nonlinear mapping but required specialized computing infrastructure and resources.
-The KNN performed relatively worse in the moderate- and small-data regimes but was relatively straightforward to implement and deploy with limited computational resources.
-Findings suggest that the selection between the MLP and KNN approaches for a given application should depend on specific requirements, available data, and computational resources.
+Overall, the MLP approach proved capable of effectively learning nonlinear mapping but required specialized computing infrastructure and resources.
+The SPL performed relatively worse in general, especially in the moderate- and small-data regimes, but was relatively straightforward to implement and deploy with limited computational resources.
+Findings suggest that the selection between the MLP and SPL approaches for a given application should depend on specific requirements, available data, and computational resources.
 When an application has abundant data and advanced computational resources, the MLP surrogate may be preferable due to its superior performance.
-Conversely, if an application has limited computational resources, the KNN approach may be more suitable, providing faster computation and reasonable accuracy at a fraction of the cost.
-Findings also highlighted that the $R^2$ metric fails to capture the nuanced variability of individual flow statistics for the problem under consideration and may lead to misplaced confidence in model performance.
+Conversely, if an application has limited computational resources, the SPL approach may be more suitable, providing faster computation and reasonable accuracy at a fraction of the cost.

-Our study demonstrates that ML-based surrogates are effective in creating approximations of flow statistics over urban areas, as shown in our specific case of neutrally stratified equilibrium flow over an idealized urban environment and arbitrary approaching wind angle.
+Our study demonstrates that MLP-based surrogates are effective in creating approximations of flow statistics over idealized urban areas, as shown in our specific case of neutrally stratified equilibrium flow over surface-mounted cubes and arbitrary approaching wind angles.
 This approach can be readily extended to more complex urban environments, including those with more realistic surface morphologies and atmospheric stability.
 However, developing a generalized version of the proposed models hinges on the availability of extensive CFD datasets and represents a major challenge due to the high computational cost of CFD simulations.
 Nevertheless, the benefits of this approach are significant, as it has the potential to drastically reduce the computational cost of CFD and enable faster design iterations required in uncertainty quantification and inverse problems.

 \backsection[Funding]{GSH acknowledges support from the Texas Advanced Computing Center via a Frontera Computational Science Fellowship.
 This material is also based upon work supported by, or in part by, the U. S. Army Research Laboratory and the U. S. Army Research Office under grant number W911NF-22-1-0178.
 This work also used the Anvil supercomputer at Purdue University through allocation ATM180022 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which National Science Foundation supports grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.}